Under Secretary of Homeland Security for Management

-The Under Secretary of Homeland Security for Management is a high level civilian official in the United States Department of Homeland Security.
-The Under Secretary, as head of the Management Directorate at DHS, is the principal staff assistant and adviser to both the Secretary of Homeland Security and the Deputy Secretary of Homeland Security for all aspects of DHS administration, finance, and personnel issues.
+The under secretary of homeland security for management is a high level civilian official in the United States Department of Homeland Security.
+The under secretary, as head of the Management Directorate at DHS, is the principal staff assistant and adviser to both the secretary of homeland security and the deputy secretary of homeland security for all aspects of DHS administration, finance, and personnel issues.

-The Under Secretary is appointed from civilian life by the President with the consent of the Senate to serve at the pleasure of the President.
-Randolph Alles is the current Acting Under Secretary for Management.
+The under secretary is appointed from civilian life by the president with the consent of the Senate to serve at the pleasure of the president.
+Benjamine Huffman is the current acting under secretary for management.